sendwyre/yes-compliance-token/YESToken.md

 created: 2018-09-08
 ---

+ROUGH DRAFT

 ## YES Compliance Token

 ### Abstract

 This document describes the operation of a flexible, lightweight on-chain compliance ecosystem.
 It provides a simple, privacy-focused mechanism for _end-users_ to acquire proof-of-compliance tokens, for _validators_ to validate and attest this proof, and for _integrators_ to query the state of the proof.
+It furthermore defines the mechanics of how this design fosters a safe, legally compliant blockchain environment.

 We provision the compliance attestation through ERC721-compliant non-fungible tokens.
 This interfacing allows end-users to independently, freely, and securely associate or de-associate their compliance status with a large number of Ethereum